katrintirok/python-environmental-lesson/_episodes/06-visualization-matplotlib.md

 ![lineplot](../fig/lineplot.png)

-Note how we always call our axes object `ax` together with a method (function) like `plot` or `legend` to add additional things to the plot.
+Note how we always call our axes object `ax` together with a method like `plot` or `legend` to add additional elements to the plot.
 This way we can also define axis labels, customise position and labels of axis ticks, add titles, add text and a lot more.

 > ## Challenges
 >
 > 1. Can you add a y-label and a x-label?
 > 2. Add a title!
 > 3. Can you change the scale of the y-axis to a log-scale?
+>
+> HINT: have a look [here](https://matplotlib.org/api/axes_api.html) for methods that are available for axes objects.
 {: .challenge}